chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-operations-automation.md

 If you want help executing the topics in this article, join the [stack-academy](./stack-academy.md).
 Not ready to join...
 We can always [stay connected](../learn-more.html) to learn more.

 To discuss this content in more detail, go to <https://team.chuck-stack.org/t/operations-and-technology-in-2025/76>.

+[View this article](./blog-llm-ai-production-deploy.md) to create this infrastructure yourself.

 ## TODO